-195. METHODS IN RESEARCH.
-A study of the entire field of biological literature, with emphasis on the research paper; methods of gathering data; methods of compiling data; methods of writing the finished paper; presentation of an acceptable research paper.
-Two credits; winter; T.Th., 1:00.
+196. METHODS IN RESEARCH.
+A study of biological literature, with emphasis on the research paper; methods of gathering data; methods of compiling data; methods of writing the finished paper; presentation of an acceptable research paper.
+Two credits; spring; T.Th., 1:00.